josbyte/Blender-Ageira_Convex_Generator/README.md

 ## Usage
 1. Select one or more mesh objects in Object mode.
-2. Go to the CoACD panel in the sidebar.
+2. Go to the tool panel in the sidebar.
 3. Choose a preset or adjust parameters manually.
 4. Click "Convex Decomposition".
 5. The progress will be shown in the lower left corner.
 Press ESC to cancel.